crispinprojects/talkcalendar/README.md

 DTEND:20240101T140000
 ```

-You should backup your events by using the File->Export menu item which will create an "events.ical" file in the working directory (keep this safe and make another copy if necessary).
-If you then corrupt your database, you can clear all events and then use the File->Import to restore exported events.
-This assumes that the "events.ical" file is in the current working directory.
-If you completely corrupt your Sqlite database called calendar.db then rename it and restart Talk Calendar which will create a new empty database and restore into this.
+You should backup your events by using the File->Export menu item.
+This will invoke a file chooser dialog to allow the save directory location to be chosen.

 The icalendar import parser allows the date and local time to be imported and checks if a time zone has been specified using the [TZID](https://icalendar.org/iCalendar-RFC-5545/3-2-19-time-zone-identifier.html) property.
-A file chooser dialog is used to allow the file to be chosen by the user as shown below.
+A file chooser dialog is used to allow the import file to be chosen.
 File filters can be used.

+If you then corrupt your database, you can clear all events and then use the File->Import to restore a previously exported ical file.
+If you completely corrupt your Sqlite database called calendar.db then rename it and restart Talk Calendar which will create a new empty database and restore into this.

 The parser will be updated with new features in future releases.